-

-Shui Jingui: Water Golden Turtle – Treasure of Wuyi Mountains
+Shui Jingui: The Water Golden Turtle – a treasure of the Wuyi Mountains

-This Wuyi oolong got its name thanks to its special leaves.
-Their structure is very dense and textured, reminiscent of a turtle shell.
-And then, after harvesting, thanks to the processing features, as a result of a series of chemical reactions, the leaves acquire a characteristic feature of oolongs - a red border.
+This Wuyi oolong tea gets its name from its distinctive leaves.
+Their texture is very dense and textured, reminiscent of a turtle's shell.
+After harvesting, a series of chemical reactions, through which the leaves acquire the characteristic red border, a characteristic feature of oolongs.

 Legend of Origin

-The legend says that during a heavy rain, the land on the mountainside where the mother tree grew was washed away by streams of water, forming a hill.
-Local residents, in order to protect the tea tree, surrounded it with stones, creating a semblance of a turtle shell.
-This is where the name of the tea comes from.
+Legend has it that during a heavy rain, the soil on the mountainside where the mother tree grew was eroded by the torrential rain, forming a hill.
+To protect the tea tree, local residents surrounded it with stones, creating the appearance of a turtle shell.
+This is where the tea's name comes from.

-According to legend, the tea tree was incarnated by the immortal spirit of the Golden Turtle, who was the caretaker of the magical gardens at the heavenly palace of the Jade Emperor.
-The spirit believed that the Wuyi Mountains had the best climate conditions for calming the soul and growing tea trees.
+According to legend, the tea tree was incarnated by the immortal spirit of the Golden Tortoise, who was the caretaker of the magical gardens at the heavenly palace of the Jade Emperor.
+The spirit believed that the Wuyi Mountains offered the best climate for soothing the soul and the growth of tea trees.

 Features of Shui Jingui

-- Unique taste: Shui Jingui has a complex and rich taste.
-It combines notes of honey, fruits, nuts and light sweetness.
-The aroma of the tea is filled with floral notes and resembles jasmine or orchid.
+- Unique flavor: Shui Jingui boasts a complex and rich flavor.
+It combines notes of honey, fruit, nuts, and a touch of sweetness.
+The tea's aroma is floral, reminiscent of jasmine or orchid.

-- High quality: This tea is hand-picked and minimally processed to preserve all the beneficial substances and natural taste of the tea leaf.
+- High Quality: This tea is hand-picked and minimally processed to preserve all the beneficial properties and natural flavor of the tea leaf.

-- Rare variety: Shui Jingui is one of the four famous bushes of Wuyi Mountain, which makes it a very valuable and rare variety.
+- Rare Variety: Shui Jingui is one of the four famous Wuyi Mountain tea bushes, making it a very valuable and rare variety.

-The autumn harvest of 2023 gave Shui Jingui tea a special touch.
-Leaves harvested in autumn have a richer taste and aroma.
-Honey and nutty tones predominate in this tea, making it especially cozy and warming.
+The autumn harvest of 2023 imparts a special flavor to Shui Jingui tea.
+Leaves harvested in autumn have a more intense flavor and aroma.
+Honey and nutty notes predominate in this tea, making it especially cozy and warming.

 How to brew Shui Jingui?

-To fully utilize the potential of this tea, it is recommended to use the following guidelines:
+To fully appreciate the potential of this tea, it is recommended to use the following guidelines:

 - Water temperature: 95-100°C